 THE RISKS OF PLASTIC POLLUTION

 Coral reef ecosystems are some of the most sensitive and also most important ecosystems in the oceans.
-A shocking majority of those ecosystems have been damaged by abrasion and other interaction with plastic debris such as fishing nets.
-Entanglement of animals, which describes entrapping, encircling and/or constricting by plastic debris, is another danger.
-It often involves ropes and nets or other fishing gear, but also plastic packaging.
-Turtles, seals, whales, seabirds, fish and invertebrates have been recorded entangled, often with deadly consequences to the animals.
+A shocking majority of those ecosystems have been damaged by abrasion and other interactions with plastic debris such as fishing nets.
+The entanglement of animals by plastic debris is another danger.
+It often involves ropes and nets or other fishing gear, but more often than not plastic packaging.

 Sea creatures are also in danger of swallowing and ingesting plastic.
-This might happen intentionally because they mistake the waste as food, unintentionally or even indirectly, through the ingestion of prey containing plastic.
+This might happen intentionally because they mistake the waste for food.
 In small quantities, ingested plastic can reduce stomach capacity, leading to poor appetite and a false sense of satiation.
-It can also obstruct or perforate the gut, causing ulcerative lesions or gastric rupture.
-Sadly, the ingestion can and often does ultimately lead to death.
-Dolphins, whales and turtles have been found beached, and upon autopsy, with plastic clogging their stomachs.
+Sadly, almost 1 million marine animals are killed each year by plastic pollution & entanglement.

 Image by Stefan Leijon